-Patients commented positively that staff were helpful, polite and friendly.
+Patients commented positively that staff were helpful, friendly and caring.
 We saw that staff treated patients with dignity and respect and were friendly towards patients at the reception desk and over the telephone.

 Patients said staff were compassionate and understanding.
-Patients could choose whether they saw a male or female dentist.